 Reusing waste packaging materials.

-Reducing V.O.C. emissions with high-solids catalyzed acrylic urethane finishes and highly efficient finishing equipment.
+Reducing V.O.C. emissions with formaldehyde-free catalyzed polyurethane finishes and highly efficient finishing equipment.

 Recycling heated discharge air from our dust collection system.